ppgcourseUB/ppgcourse2023/Sequence_alignments.ANA_ROJAS/README.md

 8.- Select any protein of the five alignments and IDENTIFY the proteins included in the alignment via BLAST or HMMER search (local work).

+9.- REPEAT ALL the steps above from stetp 1, with 4 selected alignments of your choice `*.tfa`.

 ## Exercise 2: Block B, PROTEIN FAMILIES

 In this Block you are going to analyse TWO big superfamilies of proteins (GTPasas and Nuclear Receptors).
 These families are essential signalling proteins.
 We want to analyse the presence of these proteins in our Bears.
 These proteins are usually multidomain, and also the subfamilies are distant, therefore posing a challenge for MSA.